chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 ## Understanding the contribution of individual predictors

 :::{.tip}
 Because predictor variables are often correlated to a degree, some of the variance they explain in the outcome will be **shared**.
 A predictor's contribution to a model must therefore only be interpreted _after_ the other predictors in the model have been taken into account.
-This is explained in more detail below.
+This is explored in more detail below.
 :::

 ### R^2^ in simple vs. multiple regression